Akshay12318/House-Price-Prediction-Linear-Regression-Model/README.md

 - joblib

 Usage
-1. Run the Jupyter Notebook

-Open and execute the notebook to see:
+Run the Jupyter Notebook,Open and execute the notebook to see:
 - numpy
 - Data preprocessing
 - Exploratory Data Analysis (EDA)